letsencrypt/website/DOCUMENTATION.md

 ## `english_is_canonical: 1`

-A translation with that attribute will display a warning on the top to indicate that the English version is canonical.
+A translation with this attribute will display a warning on the top to indicate that the English version is canonical.

 ## `date` and `lastmod`